Phantivia/T-PGD/README.md

 # How to run
 Please check T-PGD/LaunchTPGD.ipynb to see about the details of hyperparameters and we have all the commands to run our main experiments there.

+# Set up Metric
+Before running the experiments, please download the USE-4 model from https://tfhub.dev/google/universal-sentence-encoder/4 and set the path variable in utils/Metric.py

 # Requirements
 The main packages we used in this project are listed below: